Irving Johnson (ship)

 The twin brigantines Irving Johnson and Exy Johnson are the flagships of the Los Angeles Maritime Institute's (LAMI) TopSail Youth Program, a non-profit organization that helps at-risk youth learn discipline and teamwork through sailing.
 They join LAMI's topsail schooners the Swift of Ipswich and the Bill of Rights.
 The boats are named for sail training pioneers Irving and Electa "Exy" Johnson.

 Construction

 The brigantines are based on original plans designed in the 1930s by Henry Gruber but never built.
 Noted yacht designer W.I.B.
 Crealock was brought in to adapt the plans to meet modern Coast Guard regulations and to fit LAMI's own specifications.

 With the arrival of a truckload of South American Purpleheart hardwood for the keel in 2000, the Twin Brigantine project began in the parking lot adjacent to LAMI.
-The hulls were built in public, and framed out with American White oak and fastened with bronze.
-Launched on 27 April 2002, they were proclaimed as the "Official Tall Ship Ambassadors of the City of Los Angeles" by Mayor James Hahn and witnessed by one of their namesakes, Exy Johnson, before motoring out to a fitting-out berth where the interiors were finished and completed as their masts stepped, rigged and sails bent on.
+The Keels for the twins was constructed from the same large tree.
+The hulls were built in public, and framed out with American White oak and fastened to the keel with bronze bolts.
+With the planking, decks, diesel engine and holding tanks installed, hall calked and painted.
+The Naming ceremony commenced.
+Launched on 27 April 2002, they were proclaimed as the "Official Tall Ship Ambassadors of the City of Los Angeles" by Mayor James Hahn and witnessed by one of their namesakes, Exy Johnson, before motoring out to a fitting-out berth in the harbor where the interiors were finished and completed as their masts stepped, rigged and sails bent on.